“The best way to find out if you can trust somebody is to trust them.”

 “May today there be peace within.
 May you trust that you are exactly where you are meant to be.
 May you not forget the infinite possibilities that are born of faith in yourself and others.
 May you use the gifts that you have received, and pass on the love that has been given to you.
 May you be content with yourself just the way you are.
 Let this knowledge settle into your bones, and allow your soul the freedom to sing, dance, praise and love.
 It is there for each and every one of us.” …”

 Trust begins with ourselves.
 We must learn to trust our own judgement.
 We must learn that we will be okay, even if we fail at some task or endeavor we set out to accomplish.
 Things will go on if someone disappoints us.
 And we will learn the lesson, sooner or later.
 And what’s more, once we have extended ourselves and perhaps lost trust in another, we must trust that we have within us something stronger than we thought.
 And we must move forward and trust again.

 But trust in ourselves, in the deep wisdom core within us, is the foundation for trusting others and trusting life.
 Before we can extend the olive branch of trust to another, we must have found the treasure within ourselves.

 From there we will discover that trust is the food that nourishes our oneness with all life.

 © 2014, 2019.
-Egyirba High All Rights Reserved.
+Egyirba High All Rights Reserved

 Feel free to share this post with others, as long as you include the copyright information and keep the whole posting intact.
 If you like this piece, please share it with others.
 You can like me on Facebook to see more of my writing and my personal and spiritual journey.